-Roval Mail Pensions Trustees Limited ('RMPTL') acts as Trustee for RMPP.
+Royal Mail Pensions Trustees Limited ('RMPTL') acts as Trustee for RMPP.
 The Board of RMPTL is supported by an executive team of pension management professionals who advises the Board on its responsibilities and ensures that Board decisions are fully implemented.

 The Trustee Board has positions for four employee-nominated and four employer-nominated Trustee Directors (and one independent Chair).
-Currently there is a vacancy for an employernominated Trustee Director.
-All Board members are appointed by Royal Mail, with the agreement of the Royal Mail Unions where appropriate.
-Three of the Board members are nominated by Royal Mail Group ('RMG') of which two are currently independent, one by Post Office Ltd ('POL') and four by the Royal Mail Unions overseen by the Trustee.
+Currently there are vacancies for two employer-nominated Trustee Directors.
+Of the current Board members two are nominated by Royal Mail Group ('RMG') and one by Post Office Ltd ('POL') and four by the Royal Mail Unions overseen by the Trustee.
 The independent Chair is appointed by Royal Mail after agreement with the Unions.